 The moral of this story: it is far more important to have followers who really pay attention to what you have say than thousands of fake followers that make you look good superficially.
 Having an authentic online presence, in which your followers admire, share and engage with you, allows your client businesses and individuals to truly influence the public, and to do so with integrity.

 Conversely, not only does paying for followers not help your brand in any meaningful way, if you get caught, the fallout can be catastrophic.
 So whether you’re new to the social media game or a seasoned vet, don’t succumb to the siren song of paid followers.
 Be yourself, work steadily to build your brand with authenticity and integrity, and you will be far more influential, respected and successful.
+And if you need support with any of your social media needs, we can help.
 Happy new year!